census-instrumentation/opencensus-service/receiver/prometheusreceiver/README.md

 ### Metric Grouping

-Other than metric types, the type hint comment and metric grouping are also important to know in order to parse prometheus text metrics properly.
-From any prometheus metrics endpoints, metrics are usually grouped together by starting with a comment section which includes some very important information like type hints about the metrics, and metrics points of the same group will have the same metric name but a different set of tag values, for example:
+Other than metric types, the type hint comment and metric grouping are also important to know in order to parse Prometheus text metrics properly.
+From any Prometheus metrics endpoints, metrics are usually grouped together by starting with a comment section which includes some very important information like type hints about the metrics, and metrics points of the same group will have the same metric name but a different set of tag values, for example: